6R1M-5H3PH3RD/Simple-Scripts-AppSec/README.md

 4. Log analysis: You can analyze logs of access to your application to identify any unauthorized access or attempts to access restricted resources.
 5. Network monitoring: You can use network monitoring tools to detect and alert on any suspicious traffic that may indicate an attempt to bypass access control mechanisms.
 ### Overall, it is important to regularly test and monitor access control mechanisms to ensure that they are functioning correctly and are not being bypassed by attackers.

+### To Do list for broken Access control script
+1. Add additional checks: You can add additional checks to the script to verify that the response headers or body contain the expected values.
+For example, you could check for the presence of a specific header or for a particular string in the response body.
+2. Handle different status codes: Currently, the script only checks for a status code of 200.
+You can modify the script to handle different status codes and perform different actions based on the code received.
+For example, you could check for a status code of 401 (unauthorized) to indicate that access control has failed.
+3. Use authentication: If the resource you are trying to access requires authentication, you can modify the script to include authentication credentials.
+You can use the requests.auth module to handle basic authentication, or you can use an HTTP library such as http.client to handle more advanced authentication schemes.
+4. Test multiple URL paths: You can modify the script to test multiple URL paths within the same domain, rather than just a single URL.
+This can help you identify any areas of the application where access control may be weaker.
+5. Incorporate a data file: You can create a data file that contains a list of URLs to test, and modify the script to read from this file and test each URL in turn.
+This can make it easier to test a large number of URLs without having to modify the script itself.

+### By adding these additional features, you can create a more comprehensive and advanced broken access control detection script.